Zondax/ledger-icp/docs/APDUSPEC.md

 | Field   | Type     | Content         | Expected |
 | ------- | -------- | --------------- | -------- |
 | Message | bytes..  | CBOR data to sign   |      |

+If the transaction is a stake transaction, we expect 8 bytes Little-Endian for the neuron_creation_memo (uint64_t)

 #### Response